hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 The damage per shot is calculated as $DamagePerShot = Damage \* Pellets$.
 No measuring necessary.
 Only for shotguns does this value differ from the damage per bullet.

 ## Fire rate
-Currently, for all fully automatic weapons I am using the fire rates listed in-game.
-For all other weapons I measure the fire rates myself.
-I am doing this by emptying a magazine of size $n$ and measuring the time $t$ (in seconds) between the in-game ammo counter decreasing the first time and the ammo counter reaching 0.
-The fire rate in rounds per seconds is calculated as ${n-1 \\over t} rps$ and in rounds per minute as $60{n-1 \\over t} rpm$.
+After measuring the time $t$ (in seconds) it takes to empty a weapon with $n$ rounds the fire rate is calculated as $60{n-1 \\over t} rpm$.

 As [already mentioned](#time-measuring) my time measurements can vary up to $Δt$ from the real values.
 The actual fire rates are therefor in the interval defined by $60{n-1 \\over t \\pm Δt} rpm$.
-For example a measured fire rate of 800 rpm for a weapon with 31 bullets per magazine would mean an actual fire rate of something inbetween 797 rpm and 803 rpm.
-Because of this innaccuracy I am usually rounding the fire rate to a reasonable integer within said interval.
+For example a measured fire rate of 800 rpm for a weapon with 31 rounds would mean an actual fire rate of something inbetween 797 rpm and 803 rpm.
+I am rounding the fire rate to a reasonable integer within said interval.

 ## Damage per second - DPS
 The damage per second is calculated as $DPS = DamagePerShot \* RPS$.
 No measuring necessary.